evankniffen/pokerihardlyknowher/README.md

 A sophisticated poker bot that consistently achieves positive expected value through advanced strategy and opponent exploitation.

+## ⚠️ IMPORTANT: Which Bot to Use ⚠️

+The correct bot to use is in the `cfr_bot` directory.
+This is our main implementation with all the advanced features.

+DO NOT use the `my_bot` directory - it is an older version and not the correct implementation.

 ## Performance Metrics

 ### Against Simple Bot (1000 hands)